 - Previous test results

 In addition to a physical exam, the following tests may be used to diagnose appendix cancer:

 However, most often, appendix cancer is found unexpectedly during or after abdominal surgery.
 If cancer is suspected at the time of surgery, the doctor will remove a portion of the colon and surrounding tissue (called a margin) for examination.
-Often, a patient will have an appendectomy (surgical removal of the appendix) for what is thought to be appendicitis, and the cancer is diagnosed after the pathologist has processed and reviewed the tissue under the microscope.
+Often, a patient will have an appendectomy, which is the surgical removal of the appendix.
+This is usually done for what is thought to be appendicitis, and the cancer is diagnosed after the pathologist has processed and reviewed the tissue under the microscope.
 In that case, another surgery is usually recommended to remove another margin of tissue around the area where the tumor began.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.